tomavic/cordova-apple-wallet/README.md

 # Contribute

-Please support us by giving advice on how to apply best practice to Objective-C native code.
+Please support us by giving advice on how to apply best practice and code review.

 # License